matteoserva/GraphLLM/README.md

 * `"give me a summary of the article on the home page of hacker news that is most likely related to language models."`

+## Features:

+Here are the features offered by GraphLLM:

+* A graph based framework to process data using LLMs.
+* A powerful agent capable of performing web searches and running python code
+* A set of tools to scrape web pages and reformat data in a LLM friendly format

 ## setup

 ### quick setup